 Skin care products themselves are usually either oil-based or water-based.

 Oil-based products tend to be thicker and don’t penetrate the skin quite as deeply.
 They work more on the surface layers instead.
-However, water-based products will enter into your skin and deliver their water content directly to your skin cells.
+However, water-based products work on a deeper level.

 Apply More Humectants